-The operator will place the remote-controlled boom 6-8 inches over the selected area that requires excavation and the process will begin once the vacuum fans have been switched on.
-As the material starts to make its way up to the suction pipe, the operator will follow the material with the boom ensuring that the 6–8 inch gap is consistently maintained to allow constant air flow.
+- As the material makes its way up the suction pipe, follow the material with the boom, ensuring the 6–8 inch gap is maintained to allow for constant air flow.

-As the services becomes visible, the material will become harder and so, the use of an air lance may be required to loosen the ground or to clear the service.
-Within the vehicle, there are a selection of tools onboard to deal with an array of conditions i.e., reduced pipe size for narrow areas, an air lance for loosening material and air breakers for breaking up the hard surface – all of which are driven by a built-in compressor.
+- There is a selection of tools onboard to deal with different conditions.
+These include a reduced pipe size for narrow areas, an air lance for loosening material and air breakers for breaking up hard surfaces.
+All powered by a built-in compressor.

-The material that the remote-controlled boom pulls up is stored in a built-in skip that is capable of holding 8m3 and in order to reduce the transport costs, our team will take the excavated material to a stoke pile on site to dispose of.
+- The excavated material is stored in a built-in skip that is capable of holding 8m3.
+To reduce transport costs, we take the excavated material to a stockpile on site.

-The material is dispensed of by lifting the lid upright and side tipping it to offload onto the ground.
-It can also be tipped directly into demountable skips, ready for removal from site to avoid reloading.
-To prevent any contamination with the air, the vacuum is created by air circulation with a 42-filter system to ensure that there is no escape of dust.
+- The material is dispensed by lifting the lid upright and side tipping the material.
+The material can also be tipped directly into demountable skips, ready to remove from site and avoiding reloading.

-With our experience in the Civil Engineering industry, our team offer advice on other equipment or materials that may be required to complete the task in a safe and efficient manner and can also assist with the temporary works.
-In order to support the projects, we provide a full package of supply ground protection with rubber mats and fence panels to safely cordon-off the work area.
+- With our vast experience in the Civil Engineering sector, we can offer advice on and other equipment or materials required to complete the task safely and can even assist with temporary works.

 - To support projects, we can provide a full package, including ground protection with rubber mats or panels to fence off the work area.